faturmaster/hello-world/README.md

 # hello-world
-my first learning on github
+my first learning on github.
+This is some changes that I've made in this file.